-The School of Education Global Engagement Office offers funding for graduate students to support international summer research, or residency with an arts organization.
-These funds are to be used for projects taking place outside of the United States, and the call for applications for funding for summer 2020 will be made available during the Spring 2020 Semester.
+The School of Education Global Engagement Office offers funding for graduate students to support international summer research or residency with an arts organization.
+These funds are to be used for projects taking place outside of the United States.

 Allowable expenses for this award include: transportation, lodging, and other anticipated research or residency costs.
 The funds will be awarded to students as a scholarship award.
 Award recipients are required to purchase UW-Madison international health insurance offered by Cultural Insurance Services International (CISI).
 The cost of the insurance should be included as a line-item in the budget.
 Information on enrolling in the program can be found on the UW Madison Risk Management website.
 Additionally, all travel expenses must be made in accordance with UW-Madison travel policies.